marksteele/MusakBoxNative/README.md

 # TODO

 * Document the setup to hook this into the same AWS as MusakBox (share the same Amplify setup between web app and native app).
-* Move everything related to the player instance controls into service to make remote buttons work
-* Playlist management
 * Magic wand button: random playlist
 * Cut a build of this for androids?
 Why not!

 # Notes